redhat-developer-adoption-emea/cloud-native-guides/dotnet-core-custom-slave.md

 EOF
 ~~~

-In the _CI/CD Infra_ project, click on *Builds -> Pipelines* on the left sidebar menu and then click on *Start Pipeline* button on the right side of *gradle-pipeline*.
-A new instance of the pipeline starts running using the Gradle slave image.
+In the _CI/CD Infra_ project, click on *Builds -> Pipelines* on the left sidebar menu and then click on *Start Pipeline* button on the right side of *dotnet-core-pipeline*.
+A new instance of the pipeline starts running using the .Net Core slave image.

 ![Pipeline Log]({% image_path devops-slave-job-log.png %}){:width="740px"}